-Gregg Allman, one of the founding members of The Allman Brothers, remembers the day he and his bandmates bought their first airplane.
-"The first time we walked onto the plane, 'Welcome Allman Brothers' was spelled out in cocaine on the bar," he recalls in his memoir.
+Gregg Allman, one of the founding members of The Allman Brothers, remembered the day he and his bandmates bought their first airplane.
+"The first time we walked onto the plane, 'Welcome Allman Brothers' was spelled out in cocaine on the bar," he recalled in his memoir.

-Gregg Allman still walks the earth, a minor miracle in itself, but the clichés of rock-star excess are rapidly becoming the stuff of recollection rather than reality.
+Gregg Allman is no longer with us, and with him, the clichés of rock-star excess are rapidly becoming the stuff of recollection rather than reality.
 Green rooms that were once stuffed with quarts of Jack Daniels and bowls of M&Ms (no brown ones!) are now just as likely to be stocked with trail mix, wheat-grass smoothies, and protein bars.
 These days, those doing the shredding are now shredded themselves.

 "I want to be a positive influence for change in the world for women in music, especially in heavy metal," says Nita Strauss.